lclarkmichalek/highhockwho/README.md

         "host": "10.77.66.0", # The host to insert records as.
 Default is autodetection "interface": "eth0", # The interface to try and find the public host from }
-    }
+      "logLevel": "NOICE", # INFO, NOTICE, WARNING, you know the drill (see System.Log.Logger) }

 These are also exposed as command line arguments: the `etcd.url` config element